 However, if education is not your forte, there are several other ways to volunteer and assist refugees of Palestine.
 Volunteers can organize workshops and activities to build skillsets, such as improving CV and resume content and presentation, creative exercises exploring different art forms, or even sporting events and cultural festivals.
 Volunteers are especially encouraged to create unique opportunities by utilizing their skillsets and expertise.

 For example, healthcare professionals could provide medical aid or assist local NGOs with a medical focus in their efforts to assist refugees within the camps.
 Volunteers with a special skill or expertise in performing arts are encouraged to organize concerts and other live performances for cultural enrichment.
-Engage in the West Bank, Palestine has previously worked with volunteers to host live music venues and even circus events, so there is no limit to ideas.
+Engage in the West Bank has previously worked with volunteers to host live music venues and even circus events, so ideas are not limited.

 What Else Do We Offer?

 Participants will also take part in Center-led excursions to various historical and politically significant sites within Palestine.
-These excursions generally include visiting the Old City of Hebron and the neighboring cities of Jerusalem and Bethlehem, while also touring refugee camps to gain a better understanding of Palestine’s contemporary political situation.
+These excursions generally include visiting the Old City of Hebron and the neighboring cities of Jerusalem and Bethlehem, as well as refugee camps, to gain a better understanding of Palestine’s contemporary political situation.

 Program Components: